wmedrano/wmedrano.dev/content/literate-programs/emacs-config.md

 -   `x <number>` - Close the window.
 -   `v <number>` - Split the window vertically.
 -   `b <number>` - Split the window horizontally.
+-   `F <number>` - Split the window either vertically or horizontally, whichever is more fair.
 -   `o <number>` - Maximize the selected window.
 -   `?` - Show help menu.
 This reveals tons of other prefix keys.